IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - When I am on the governance action page.
 - Then I no longer have the option to vote.
 Furthermore, on all pages, there is no widget informing me of my dRepID or about how much voting power has been delegated to me.

+## 3L: Validation of Metadata Anchor on DRep Registration

+**User Story:** As a dRep (someone who wants to be a dRep) who has connected their wallet to the app, I want the metadata anchor should be valid so that i will be able to submit the registration form

+### Acceptance Criteria

+- Given that I am on the metadata validation page of dRep registration.
+- If/When I have entered some information into the input box for metadata URL, then it will be checked against the following criteria:
+  - It must be ≤ 128 words
+  - It must not be empty
+  - It must be a valid URL

+## 3M: Validation of Edit DRep Form

+**User Story:** As a dRep, I want my edit form to be valid so that i will be able to submit the updated dRep information.

+### Acceptance Criteria

+- Given that I am on the edit dRep page.
+- If/When I have entered some information into the input box for name, then it will be checked against the following criteria:
+  - It must be ≤ 80 words
+  - It must not be empty
+  - It must not contain white space
+- If/When I have entered some information into the input box for email, then it will be checked against the following criteria:
+  - It must be a valid email
+  - It must be empty
+- If/When I have entered some information into the If/When I have entered some information into the input box for name, then it will be checked against the following criteria:input box for bio, then it will be checked against the following criteria:
+  - It must be ≤ 500 words
+  - It must be empty
+- If/When I have entered some information into the input box for link, then it will be checked against the following criteria:
+  - It must be a valid link
+  - It must be empty
+- Then if these criteria are met then I will be navigate to the next step.
+If these criteria are not met then I will not be able to navigate for further registration process will instead be told which criteria the information I have entered does not meet so that I can rectify it.

+## 3N: Validation of Metadata Anchor on Edit DRep

+**User Story:** As a dRep, I want the metadata anchor should be valid so that i will be able to submit the updated dRep information.

+### Acceptance Criteria

+- Given that I am on the metadata validation page of edit dRep.
+- If/When I have entered some information into the metadata URL input, then it will be checked against the following criteria:
+  - It must be ≤ 128 words
+  - It must not be empty
+  - It must be a valid URL

+## 3O: Validation of metadata on DRep registration

+**User Story:** As a dRep (someone who wants to be a dRep) who has connected their wallet to the app, I want the metadata URL should be valid so that i will be able to submit the registration form.

+### Acceptance Criteria

+- Given that I am on the metadata validation page of dRep registration.
+- When I have entered some information into the metadata URl input.
+- Then The data from that URL should be match with the fillup data on registration form, otherwise it should show the modal popup having text `Your External Data Does Not Match the Original File`.

+## 3P: Validation of metadata on Edit DRep

+**User Story:** As a dRep, I want the metadata URL should be valid so that i will be able to submit the updated dRep information.

+### Acceptance Criteria

+- Given that I am on the metadata validation page of edit dRep.
+- When I have entered some information into the metadata URL input.
+- Then The data from that URL should be match with the fillup data on registration form,otherwise it should show the modal popup having text `Your External Data Does Not Match the Original File`.

 ## 4A: Dedicated Governance Actions Page

 **User Story:** As any visitor to the app, when I visit the app I need a dedicated page for viewing governance actions (‘governance actions page’) so I can see what is being proposed.